Xunnamius/babel-plugin-transform-default-named-imports/README.md

     plugins: [
         ['babel-plugin-transform-mjs-imports', {
             test: [ ...getModuleTypes().cjs ], // ◄ match all CJS modules
-            exclude: /(?!)/, // ◄ never match any modules
+            exclude: [], // ◄ never excludes modules by default
             transformBuiltins: true, // ◄ match all built-in modules
-            silent: false, // ◄ output results to stdout if silent == false }],
+            silent: true, // ◄ output results to stdout if silent == false
+            verbose: false, // ◄ output more detailed results if silent == false }],
     ],
 };
 ```

 You can manually specify which import sources are CJS using the `test` and
-`exclude` configuration options, which accept an array of strings and regular
+`exclude` configuration options, which accept an array of strings to match
+sources against.
+If a string begins and ends with a `/` (e.g. `/^apollo/`), it
+will be evaluated as a case-insensitive regular expression.
+Named imports with
-expressions to match sources against.
-Named imports with sources that match any
-string/regex in `test` *and fail to match all strings/regexes in `exclude`* will
+sources that match any string in `test` *and fail to match all strings in
-be transformed.
-You can also skip transforming built-ins by default (unless they
+`exclude`* will be transformed.
+You can also skip transforming built-ins by
-match in `test`) using `transformBuiltins: false`.
+default (unless they match in `test`) using `transformBuiltins: false`.

 For instance, if we want only to transform any imports (bare or deep) of
 `apollo-server` and any built-ins like `url` from the above example, my